ninofiliu/significatif/README.md

 1. Generate a password file with `echo team:$(openssl passwd [some password]) > /etc/nginx/passwd`
 2. Pull and build
 3. Restart all the non-static services
-4. Serve them through nginx with a conf like [nginx.conf](./nginx.conf)
+4. Include [nginx.prod.conf](./nginx.prod.conf) in the nginx conf's http block